Book 2, Chapter 42

 I've also had fantasies about not working at a desk job anymore, and being a labourer instead.
 The dream is to lift things.
 That’s all.
 Do an honest day’s work.

 I think the way I want to structure my life when I get back home is of physical and mental exhaustion, every day.
 Have the eyes roll into the back of my head even before it hits the pillow.

 That's what brings happiness and contentment, I reckon.

 An honest day's work and an honest day's learning.

-I think that when I was back home - pre-trip - I had the physical side down-pat.
+I think that before the trip I had the physical side down-pat.
 Logging big miles into my running shoes every day was making me sleep like a baby at night.
-But I neglected the other side - the mental side.
-Almost completely - in the four years I worked at the desk I don't think that I learned hardly any new practical skills or absorbed any real practical knowledge about anything.
+But I neglected the mental side almost completely; in the four years I worked at the desk I don't think that I learned hardly any new practical skills or absorbed any real practical knowledge about anything.

 I ceased to be a student.

 I settled in to knowing what I needed to know in order to do my job, and no more.

 Not through lack of opportunity, but rather through a lack of gumption.
 Lack of curiosity.
 I didn’t give a shit for it.
 I tried - half-arsed - with music.
 I put too much faith in osmosis - the idea that if I put myself in the right environment, that I'll just "pick it up"; if I soak myself in something that it will sink in eventually.